Savoy Hotel, Perth: Savoy Cinema

-In March 1954 Lionel Hart established Independent Film Distributors, which opened Perth's first newsreel theatrette, "The Liberty" in Barrack Street, with 450 seats on a single upper level; the theatrette initially specialised in Continental and other art films.
-Independent Film Distributors subsequently established a second theatrette on 23 December 1955, which was named "The Savoy" and located in the basement of the Savoy Hotel in Hay Street in what was previously a billiard saloon.
+In March 1954 Lionel Hart established Independent Film Distributors, which opened Perth's first newsreel theatrette, the Liberty in Barrack Street, with 450 seats on a single upper level; the theatrette initially specialised in Continental and other art films.
+Independent Film Distributors subsequently established a second theatrette on 23 December 1955, which was named the Savoy and located in the basement of the Savoy Hotel in Hay Street in what was previously a billiard saloon.

-The 300 seat Savoy ran continuous "hour shows", that is programmes of not less than an hour (though frequently slightly more), starting at 10 am and continuing without a break until approximately 11 pm, allowing patrons to enter and leave as they pleased, and to stay as long as they wished.
+The 300 seat Savoy ran continuous "hour shows", that is, programmes of not less than an hour (though frequently slightly more), starting at 10 am and continuing without a break until approximately 11 pm, allowing patrons to enter and leave as they pleased, and to stay as long as they wished.
 Its appeal was particularly to shoppers and others with a short time to spare in the city, so it advertised nursery, powder rooms, free cloak and parcel depository.

 The introduction of television brought this to an end, by providing similar programmes free in viewers' own lounge rooms.
 So, at the Savoy, continuous programming of re-runs of successful feature films replaced the newsreel format; for example in January 1964 seven sessions per day of a Three Stooges' film, in January 1965 eight sessions per day of East of Eden.
 Even this was difficult to sustain, and the cinema drifted more and more into sensational programming, after the success of films such as London in the Raw, presented in June 1965, to which children under 16 were not admitted.
 By the time of the "R" certificate legislation in 1972, the Savoy had a reputation for rather risqué programmes, and in 1975 was one of the first cinemas to convert to a policy of screening only R-rated movies, a policy with which it was very successful until the early 1980s.

 It closed briefly in 1983, then reverted to more conventional programming when taken over by John Marsden later that year, re-opening on 17 November 1983.
 When Marsden had difficulties with film supply, he sold it to Ken Hill who installed video projection and in February 1987 began to run it as an adult cinema, with topless usherettes.
 The cinema closed in August 1991 and its equipment moved to Club X Cinema in the basement of the Club Emporium in Barrack Street.

 In 1997, the building that housed the old Savoy was still there, but the cinema staircase and entrance had been demolished, and shops extended across these gaps; access was still possible from the laneway behind to the derelict interior, as it was with the rest of the Savoy Hotel.

 Heritage value

-The Savoy Hotel was classified by the National Trust of Australia (WA) on 21 August 1978 and entered into the Register of the National Estate by the Australian Heritage Commission in September 1982.
+The Savoy Hotel was classified by the National Trust of Western Australia on 21 August 1978 and entered into the Register of the National Estate by the Australian Heritage Commission in September 1982.

 The Savoy Hotel has also been placed on the State Heritage Register and is listed on the City of Perth's Municipal Inventory.